-Francis Ahmann Career Development Assistant Professor
+Francis Ahmann Career Development Associate Professor

 Professor Tang joined the School of Engineering & Applied Science faculty in 2008.
 From 2004 to 2008, Professor Tang worked as a post-doctoral fellow at the Lawrence Berkeley National Laboratory.
 His expertise is in analyzing and metabolic engineering of environmental microorganisms.